ahoxus/ahoxus.github.io/index.md

 - get at least 3650 eur ready for minimal costs over 1 year.

-- pay attention to all details
+- pay attention to all details.

-- come enjoy life at with all its potential and in harmony!
+- come enjoy life with all its potential and in harmony!

 # wip tk